BEST Croatia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Croatia - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Croatia.
 Choose from the best cruise deals and specials for Croatia cruises.
 Save up to 72% on last minute Croatia cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Croatia cruises often sail to Athens, Portofino, Kotor, Korcula and Rovinj during their cruise itinerary.
-Croatia cruises could leave from Piraeus, Lisbon, Rome, Venice and London.
+Popular Croatia cruises often sail to Rome (Civitavecchia), Athens, Portofino, Kotor and Korcula during their cruise itinerary.
+Croatia cruises could leave from Piraeus, Bari, Lisbon, Venice and London.
 Most commonly, Croatia cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.